stackitcloud/terraform-provider-stackit/docs/resources/loadbalancer.md

 ### Optional

 - `disable_security_group_assignment` (Boolean) If set to true, this will disable the automatic assignment of a security group to the load balancer's targets.
-This option is primarily used to allow targets that are not within the load balancer's own network or SNA.
+This option is primarily used to allow targets that are not within the load balancer's own network or SNA (STACKIT network area).
 When this is enabled, you are fully responsible for ensuring network connectivity to the targets, including managing all routing and security group rules manually.
 This setting cannot be changed after the load balancer is created.
 - `external_address` (String) External Load Balancer IP address where this Load Balancer is exposed.
 - `options` (Attributes) Defines any optional functionality you want to have enabled on your load balancer. (see [below for nested schema](#nestedatt--options))
 - `plan_id` (String) The service plan ID.
 If not defined, the default service plan is `p10`.
 Possible values are: `p10`, `p50`, `p250`, `p750`.